+Perspiration by itself is basically odourless.
 It's one of your body’s natural ways of cooling and ridding itself of metabolic waste.

 Sweat glands or apocrine glands under the arms and in the groin secrete a substance that is the major cause of body odour not related to what we eat, drink and environmental factors.

-Other sources of body odour include:
+Other conditions that can lead to body odour include:

 - Kidney disease